INTERGENERATIONAL COMMUNITY EDUCATION AND

 ADULT EDUCATION PROGRAMS

 Intergenerational Community Education: Participants of all ages are invited to attend workshops to enrich Jewish practice and understanding.
-This year we will continue exploring the topic Shabbat B’yachad (“together on Shabbat”) and the Jewish value of B’tzelem Elohim (“in God’s image”).
-We are adding two new themes: one is connected to our lovely new garden and relates to the Jewish values of peah/leket (“sharing food”) and baal tashchit (“do not destroy”).
-The other new theme relates to Israel; during the fall semester we will have an Israeli emissary working in the JCA School.
+This year we will continue exploring the topic Shabbat B'Yachad ("together on Shabbat") and the Jewish value of B'Tzelem Elohim ("in God's image").
+We are adding two new themes: one is connected to our lovely new garden and relates to the Jewish values of peah/leket ("sharing food") and baal tashchit ("do not destroy").
+As a community, we explore Judaism through study, the arts, and a variety of activities.
+Workshops build relationships within the congregation and empower participants to continue learning in their homes.

 Adult Education: We hold a variety of workshops, scholars-in-residence programs, lectures, and exhibits.
 Classes are usually taught by the rabbi, JCA members, or staff.
 Pre-registration and fees are required.
 Many opportunities are also available in the larger community.